iamgio/chorus/README.md

 ## Downloading
 Chorus is downloadable on [chorusmc.org](https://chorusmc.org).
 Older versions can be found [here](https://github.com/iAmGio/chorus/releases).
-**Note that Chorus does not currently work on Java 11 and above.**

 #### Windows
 Be sure you have Java 8 or above installed.
 Download chorus-X.X.X.exe, move it to the desired installation folder and run it.

-#### macOS / OS X
+#### macOS and Linux
 Be sure you have Java 8 or above installed.
 Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

-#### Linux
-Be sure you have Java 8 or above and `openjfx` installed.
-Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

 ### Donating
-I (yes, Chorus is mantained by a single guy) worked so hard on this project, which you are downloading for free.
-If you like this software, or you just want to support me, I'd really enjoy donations.
+I (yes, Chorus is mantained by a single guy) worked so hard on this project.
+If you like this software, or just want to support me, I'd really enjoy donations.
 By donating, you'll be added to the 'Donators List' accessible from the program.

 ### License